-- It’s supported by all the browsers and enabled by default.
+- It’s supported by all browsers and enabled by default.

 What is Validation?

-It’s a process of testing and ensuring that data inserted by the user into an application are required and satisfies defined formats and other input criteria.so that only valid data can be submitted to a web application by end-user.
+It’s a process of testing and ensuring that data inserted by the user into an application are required and satisfy defined formats and other input criteria.
+So that only valid data can be submitted to a web application by the end-user.